 Sonidegib and its metabolites are eliminated primarily by the hepatic route.
-Of the absorbed dose,
+Of the absorbed dose, approximately 70% was eliminated in the feces and 30% was eliminated in the urine.
+Unchanged sonidegib was not detectable in the urine.

+Specific Populations

-Specific Populations Age, body weight, hepatic impairment (Child-Pugh A, B and C), mild to moderate renal impairment (creatinine clearance 30 to 89 mL/min) and sex had no clinically meaningful effect on sonidegib steady-state exposure
+Age, body weight, hepatic impairment (Child-Pugh A, B and C), mild to moderate renal impairment (creatinine clearance 30 to 89 mL/min) and sex had no clinically meaningful effect on sonidegib steady-state exposure.
+Racial or Ethnic Groups

-A cross study comparison suggests that geometric mean AUC ${inf}$ of sonidegib is 1.7-fold higher in Japanese healthy subjects compared to Western healthy subjects (Whites and Blacks) following a single 200 mg dose
+A cross study comparison suggests that geometric mean AUC{inf} of sonidegib is 1.7-fold higher in Japanese healthy subjects compared to Western healthy subjects (Whites and Blacks) following a single 200 mg dose of 0D0MZ0.